optoscar/Get_Clean_Data_Peer_Assignment/Code_Book.md

 # Code Book for the data frames created with run_analysis.R

 ## Dataframe "data" created by the R script "run_analysis.R"
-The data dataframe created with run_analysis contains the following columns:
+The "data" dataframe created with ´run_analysis.R´ contains the following columns:
 * subjectsid			-> Indicates the subjectsid
 * activity				-> Indicates the activity